-AFG's Diversity and Inclusion Policy provides a framework for the Company to achieve a workplace culture characterised by inclusive practices and behaviours and improved employment and career development opportunities for women and employees with diverse backgrounds, experiences and perspectives.
+AFG's Diversity, Equity and Inclusion Policy provides a framework for the Company to achieve a workplace culture characterised by inclusive practices and behaviours and improved employment and career development opportunities for women and employees with diverse backgrounds, experiences and perspectives.

 AFG is committed to ensuring that the recruitment and selection practices at all levels of the Company are appropriately structured so that a diverse range of candidates are considered.

-In 2021, the Company introduced a Working From Home Policy available to all staff.
-This policy, which has been led and embraced by senior executives, has seen a majority of staff work from home at least one day per week.
+In 2023, the Company continued its Working From Home Policy available to all staff which it introduced in 2021 in response to the changing working conditions brought on by the COVID-19 pandemic.
+This policy, which has been led and embraced by senior executives, has seen a majority of staff work from home one or two days per week.
 This policy has promoted flexible work practices which has benefited all employees but especially those with children or caring commitments for elderly parents.